CharlesGueunet/vimmic/README.md

 ## Customize

-You can personalize this configuration with two files.
-The first one is _$HOME/.vimrc.preconf_, a sample one is given in this git.
-This files allow you to disable some plugins or default configuration.
-You can also define your own leader key.</br>
-The second one is _$HOME/.vimrc.postconf_, aimed to contain your own configurations.
-Here you can change default plugins configuration and even highlights / colors of you editor.
+There is two files aimed to make this configuration more convenient for you.
+_$HOME/.vimrc.preconf_ mainly used to add or disable plugins.
+Here you can also make some configuration that need to be done *a priori*, like changing the leader key.
+For more personalization, the _$HOME/.vimrc.postconf_ is where you can overrid any Vimmic configuration.\\
-There is also a sample of this file in the git.
+For both files, there is a sample version in this git, in the _extra_ folder.

-If you want to add custom plugins, you can create a _.vim/ctbundle_ folder and put them in it.
-Once again, use the _.vimrc.postconf_ for configuration.<br>

-If you think your customizationsmight be usefull for other people, please consider [Contributions](#contrib)
+If you think your customizationsmight be usefull for other people, please consider contributing to this git.

 If you want to have a persistant undo create a _$HOME/.undodir_ folder.